-Most recently, on December 18, 2008, AdvaMed announced that its board of directors had unanimously approved revisions to its Code to be effective July 1, 2009.1 The purpose of the Code is to ensure that (a) Companies and Health Care Professionals have collaborative relationships that meet high ethical standards; (b) medical decisions are based on the best interests of patients; and (c) Companies and Health Care Professionals comply with applicable laws, regulations, and government guidance.
+Most recently, on December 18, 2008, AdvaMed announced that its board of directors had unanimously approved revisions to its Code to be effective July 1, 2009.
+The purpose of the Code is to ensure that:

+- Companies and Health Care Professionals have collaborative relationships that meet high ethical standards; - Medical decisions are based on the best interests of patients; and - Companies and Health Care Professionals comply with applicable laws, regulations, and government guidance.

 AdvaMed's revisions to its Code follow revisions the Pharmaceutical Research and Manufacturers of America ("PhRMA") made to its Code on Interactions with Healthcare Professionals, which took effect in January 2009.2 PhRMA represents research-based pharmaceutical and biotechnology companies.
 The cumulative revisions to both the AdvaMed Code and the PhRMA Code signify increased limitations on provider interactions.

-This Commentary addresses some of the key revisions to the AdvaMed Code.
-Health care providers should read the revised Code and develop a strategic plan to implement the guidelines that AdvaMed sets forth.
+This article addresses some of the key revisions to the AdvaMed Code.
+Health care providers and compliance professionals should read the revised Code and develop a strategic plan to implement the guidelines that AdvaMed sets forth.
+For example, health care compliance officers should consider revising internal policies and procedures regarding interactions with Companies.
+In addition, compliance professionals may need to provide updated training and education to health care providers and employees who frequently interact with Company representatives.
 As more Companies focus on compliance initiatives, it is inevitable that greater attention will be placed on all health care providers.
 Companies do not operate in silos.
 Instead, they interact with a variety of health care providers, including hospitals and physician groups.
 When compliance concerns are raised about a Company, health care providers are often embroiled in the circumstances as well.
+Consequently, compliance professionals should take a proactive stance to better protect their own organizations from being included in any concerns raised about a Company.